Every Day is Earth Day When You Grow a Garden

 We believe that every garden makes a difference in promoting a healthy, sustainable future for the planet.
 Even something as simple as setting up a few flower- and herb-filled planters can provide much-needed shelter and nourishment to pollinating insects.

-To help inspire your Earth Day celebration, we've gathered a few of our favorite articles on eco-friendly gardening and landscaping practices.
+To help inspire you to make every day Earth Day, here are some of our favorite how-tos on eco-friendly gardening and landscaping.

 By planting native species, gardeners nationwide help provide animals and insects with the food and shelter they need to survive.